shilgam/tg-reposter/_CONTEXT.md

 # Telegram Message Copier – Project Context for LLMs

-## 1  Project Snapshot

-Copy every message from a **private** Telegram channel to a **public** channel as if it were posted fresh––no forwarding trace, no original‑sender metadata.
-Implemented in Python with the Telethon library and exposed through a thin CLI + Makefile wrapper.

-## 2  Why This Exists

-Channel owners often need to mirror content without showing where it came from.
-Doing that manually is tedious and error‑prone.
-This tool automates the job while letting an operator (or a cron task) decide whether to run steps one‑by‑one or in a single shot.

 ## 3  Core Capabilities

 * Repost text, captions, single photos, and multi‑photo albums.